NikKowPHP/lessay-subscribe/app_documentation.md

   - Conduct an evaluation to determine the user's language proficiency.
   - **Prompt the user for their learning purposes** (e.g., travel, business, cultural exchange) using the browser's inbuilt voice recognition.
   - Submit the voice responses along with learning purpose data.
-  - AI processes this information offline and generates a **predefined, sequential lesson package** tailored to the user's profile.
+  - AI processes this information offline and generates a **predefined, sequential lesson package** (in the exact same fixed structure as in the Natulang app) tailored to the user's profile.
   - The proficiency profile and generated lesson sequence are stored in the backend.

 For returning users: